uribench/software-engineering-handbook/CONTRIBUTING.md

 Thank you for taking the time to contribute!

-The following is a set of guidelines for contributing to the best practices training materials for Software Engineers, which are hosted in the [software-best-practices](https://github.com/uribench/software-best-practices) on GitHub.
+The following is a set of guidelines for contributing to the training materials for Software Engineers, which are hosted in the [software-engineering-handbook](https://github.com/uribench/software-engineering-handbook) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents